nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 this exercise command is executed via the `ExerciseCommand#execute()` method.
 As it is executed, the method will check the type of action to be executed, in this case, list.
 It will then list the exercises available for selection from the exerciseList using the `ExerciseList#printExerciseList()`.

-The following sequence illustrates how the `exercise /list` command works in greater detail:
+The following sequence diagram illustrates how the `exercise /list` command works in greater detail:

 ![List Exercise Sequence Diagram](uml/sequenceDiagrams/images/viewExercise.png)